 - Vitest for fast unit testing.

-- Playwright (optional) for end-to-end testing.
+- Playwright for end-to-end testing.

 - Biome for code formatting and linting.

-To begin, we suggest installing moon globally, read the documentation here.
+To begin, we suggest installing moon

 with your project name):